liferay/liferay-docs/develop/learning-paths/mobile/articles/05-using-your-screenlets/01-understanding-guestbooksactivity.markdown

 `GuestbooksActivity`.
 Any activity created by this template contains a navigation drawer and all the components the activity needs.
 This includes the layout files that display content.
-Currently, these files contain simple placeholder content that you'll later replace with dynamic portal content.
+Currently, these files contain simple placeholder content that you'll replace with dynamic portal content shortly.
 Before doing so, you should know where the placeholder content exists in the project's structure and how the app displays it.

 The app's UI is defined by three layout files: `activity_guestbooks.xml`, `app_bar_guestbooks.xml`, `content_guestbooks.xml`.
 These layouts combine to display the app's content.

 ## Understanding the Activity's Layout File [](id=understanding-the-activitys-layout-file)